knative/community/ROLES.md

   <tr>
     <td>Working Group Lead</td>
-    <td>Responsible for the technical health and growth of their functional area or subproject</td>
+    <td>Responsible for the health and growth of their functional area or subproject</td>
   </tr>
 </table>